 Have you ever wondered why the readymade, warm-and-waiting-for-you rotisserie chicken at grocery stores is so cheap?
-At Whole Foods, for example, a rotisserie chicken costs $8.99 on a regular day and just $6.99 on Wednesdays.
-(By comparison, the store charges around $4-$5 per pound for whole, uncooked organic chickens.)
+At Whole Foods, for example, a rotisserie chicken costs $7.99 and an organic one is just $9.99.
+And Costco sells them for $4.99

 Here's another fun fact: Costco alone sells something like 70 million a year — and they do so at a financial loss.

 So, what gives?